Greece: Peloponnese – 5 nights

 Walking the Menalon Trail the On Foot way

+Using many of the old paths and mule tracks that linked the villages with the fields, pastures and forests of this remote part of the region, the Menalon Trail winds through scenic hills and some pretty (and still thriving) ancient stone villages.
 This is an area visited by Greeks in the winter, while the spring and autumn are the preserve of the hill walkers.
 Even the summer is possible (though July in particular can be very hot) as much of the walking is in native pine and fir forest, with dappled sunlight enlivening the shade.

-Enjoy the villages too for their tavernas, local industries (for example jewellery in Stemnitsa), little shops, churches and old houses, but above all a sense of life and liveliness that few can match.
+Enjoy the villages for their tavernas, local industries (for example jewellery in Stemnitsa), little shops, churches and old houses, but above all a sense of life and liveliness that few can match.
 If you are lucky, the local dancers will be performing, and the wine will flow freely.

 Walked by On Foot staff: Debbie, Andy and Simon